MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/use-sales-copilot.md

 If you have meetings scheduled on your calendar in the next 24 hours, Copilot can help you prepare for them.
 Go into your meetings with a helpful summary of notes recorded in the last three months and the most recent email thread on the timeline of the related record.

-1. In the Copilot side pane or page, select the sparkle icon (:::image type="icon" source="media/sparkle-icon.png" border="false":::) and select **Stay ahead** >  **Prepare for sales appointments**.
+1. In the Copilot side pane or page, select the sparkle icon (:::image type="icon" source="media/sparkle-icon.png" border="false":::) and select **Stay ahead** >  **Prepare for sales appointments** to view the list of meetings scheduled on your calendar for the next 24 hours.
+One of the following happens:

+    - If you are in the context of a record, you'll see the list of sales appointments related to that record.

+    - If you're in the grid view or the Copilot page, you'll see all your sales appointments.

-1. From the list of sales appointments listed, hover over the meeting that you'd like to prepare for and select **Prepare**.
+1. From the list of sales appointments, hover over the meeting that you'd like to prepare for and select **Prepare**.

     If you only have one meeting coming up in the next 24 hours, it's summarized automatically.